mycelo1/parsecs/README.md

 ## Features

-  + Short and long named switches (*-o --option*)
+  + Short and long named verbs (*-o --option*)
-  + Grouping of short-named switches after a single dash (*-abc*)
+  + Grouping of short-named verbs after a single dash (*-abc*)
   + Support for single/double dashes and/or slashes (*-option --option /option*)
   + Mutually-exclusive switches
   + Switchable options (*+on -off*)
-  + String parameters (*-oSTRING -o:STRING -o=STRING -o STRING*)
+  + String parameters (*-oSTRING -o:STRING -o=STRING -o STRING1 STRING2 STRING3*)
-  + Loose parameters (before, after or amongst the switches)
+  + Loose parameters (before, after or amongst the verbs)
+  + Parsing interruption with a lone "--" token
-  + Nestable top-level commands, each with their own set of parameters
+  + Nestable top-level commands, each with their own set of verbs
   + Automatic help text generation

 -----------------------------------------------------------------------------------------------------------

 ## Basic command-line parsing

-* Instantiate the `Parsecs` class, define each parameter by creating `ParsecsOption` instances with `AddOption` and `AddString` methods, then run the `Parse` method over the passed command-line arguments.
-Once parsed, each `ParsecsOption` instance should be queried for the result of the corresponding parameters.
+* Instantiate the `Parsecs` class, define each verb by creating `ParsecsOption` instances with `AddOption` and `AddString` methods, then run the `Parse` method over the arguments' array.
+Once parsed, each `ParsecsOption` instance should be queried for the result of the corresponding capture.

     ```csharp
     static void Main(string[] args)